No, the transition to EVs won’t happen overnight.

 On this basis, the contribution to emissions is the increase in ‘build emissions‘ from making an EV instead of an ICE vehicle.
 In the study, this the 25 tonnes making EV XC40, in place of the 16 tonnes from making an ICE XC40, which is 9 additional tonnes.

 But what if EVs cause people to buy extra cars?
 What if some people buying EVs, only decided to buy a car in order to get an EV?
-In this case, the EV being built is not instead of an ICE car being built, so the entire 25 tonnes of emissions, are all extra emissions.
+In this case, the EV being built is not instead of an ICE car being built, so the entire 25 tonnes of emissions, are all extra emissions, as outlined below.

-Increased sales still push ICE vehicles off the road, reducing ‘use phase’ emissions.
+How Increased EV sales normally means less older ICE vehicles and less ‘use phase’ emissions.